23 Tasty (and Practical) Gifts for Your Favorite Foodies

 Milk Bar

-If you’re already a fan of Milk Bar’s confections, you know that their Cookie Faves Tin is the perfect present for anyone with a sweet tooth.
-This reusable box is packed with three of the iconic brand’s best-selling cookies, all individually wrapped to ensure a fresh bite.
-Reviewers agree this tin is a top-notch way to gift instant joy.
+If you’re already a fan of Milk Bar’s confections, you know that its Cookie Faves Tin is the perfect present for anyone with a sweet tooth.
+This reusable box is packed with three of the iconic brand’s best-selling cookies, all individually wrapped to ensure freshness.
+It’s a top-notch way to gift instant joy.

 $48 at Milk Bar